gbif/hp-swissnatcoll/en/data-aggregator-faqs.md

 | 3 | [verbatimDepth](https://dwc.tdwg.org/terms/#dwc:verbatimDepth){:target='_blank'} | The original description of the depth below the local surface.  | ...    | ... |

-## I made a mistake when importing my data into the Data Aggregator, what do I do?

-The Data Aggregator has a structure in three different layers (imported data, encoded data and approved data).
-For each of them, the history of all imported data is kept continuously.
-Therefore you can simply re-upload your correct dataset, do the correct mapping and encode it again.
-As long as your catalogNumber data is consistent, the rest is simply updated when importing a dataset with known catalogNumber values.

 ## How can I check if my import file is encoded in UTF-8?

 * Open your file with the <img src="https://static.wikia.nocookie.net/logopedia/images/0/07/Notepad_Win11.svg" style="vertical-align:middle" height="15" width="15"> Notepad app.